 Admittedly, the homes are impressive.
 But everything else is so… modest.
 Even agrarian.
 What?
 How is it possible for the Vineyard to be so rural and humble?

-Thankfully, my amazing mother had booked me, her and my older sister on a three-hour van tour around the island with a deeply knowledgeable tour guide with a killer New England accent.
+Thankfully, my amazing mother had booked me, her and my older sister on a three-hour Martha’s Vineyard tour with a deeply knowledgeable guide who happened to have a killer New England accent.
 I learned so much more on that tour than I ever would have on my own.
 It turns out Martha’s Vineyard is far more than just shopping and rich people.
 Who knew.

 Read on to find out more about the real Martha’s Vineyard.

 (Note: my source for all of the following information is Ken, our tour guide who had encyclopedic knowledge of the island.
 I’ve fact-checked and linked to appropriate sources where possible.
 Further proof of how solid that guy was – I didn’t find a single error in his story.)

 A Wee Bit of History from our Martha’s Vineyard Tour

 Martha’s Vineyard got its name from Bartholomew Gosnold in 1602, when he named it after the thick wild grapes that grew around the island and his eldest daughter, Martha, who died in infancy.
 He sailed to Cape Cod (which he is also credited with naming) as part of an expedition to colonize the Northeast.
 The colony failed after a few months and everyone sailed home.
 Gosnold returned a few years later as an original settler at Jamestown in Virginia, but succumbed to disease shortly after arriving in 1607.